amethyst/rfcs/README.md

 ## The RFC life-cycle
 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active", the tracking issue will be tagged with the label "RFC: Accepted".
+Once an RFC becomes approved, the tracking issue will be tagged with the label "RFC: Accepted".
 Authors may implement it and submit the feature as a pull request to the Amethyst repo.
-Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+Being approved is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether an Amethyst developer has been assigned the task of implementing the feature.
+Furthermore, the fact that a given RFC has been accepted and is approved implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether an Amethyst developer has been assigned the task of implementing the feature.
 While it is not *necessary* that the author of the